weipin/hello-async-rust/src/basic/future/loop-poll.md

      ```
    * Keep the service running

-1. Run "loop-poll-hello-udp".
+1. Run "loop-poll-hello".
 In the "examples" directory, execute:
    ```
-   cargo run --bin loop-poll-hello-udp
+   cargo run --bin loop-poll-hello
    ```
-1. Run "loop-poll-many-hello-udp".
+1. Run "loop-poll-many-hello".
 In the "examples" directory, execute:
    ```
-   cargo run --bin loop-poll-many-hello-udp
+   cargo run --bin loop-poll-many-hello
    ```

 ---

 **NOTE**

-"loop-poll-hello-udp" and "loop-poll-many-hello-udp" should *both finish in
+"loop-poll-hello" and "loop-poll-many-hello" should *both finish in
 about 1 second*.

 ---